CoolONEOfficial/personal_site/en/projects/photobot.md

 logo: .png
 alternateLinkIdentifier: photobot
 ---
-# ФотоБот
+# PhotoBot

-Бот для фотографов, автоматизирующий их рутину, и организующий людей для фотосессий.
+A bot for photographers that automates their routine and organizes people for photo shoots.

-Бот позволяет клиентам:
+The bot allows clients to:
-- Смотреть портфолио.
+- View portfolios.
-- Смотреть отзывы.
+- View reviews.
-- Создавать заказы.
+- Create orders.
-- Отменять, в будущем переносить заказы.
+- Cancel, reschedule orders in the future.

 <br />

-Бот позволяет авторам:
+Bot allows authors:
-- Редактировать портфолио.
+- Edit a portfolio.
-- Анализировать отзывы.
+- Analyze reviews.
-- Отслеживать заказы.
+- Track orders.
-- Отменять, а в перспективе переносить заказы.
+- Cancel and, in the long term, transfer orders.

 1. { }
 2. ![ ](1.png)